Andrew T. Judson: Led the opposition to Prudence Crandall's school for black girls

 A similar incident soon followed in Judson's home town, Canterbury.
 Although he had earlier welcomed Prudence Crandall's Canterbury Female Boarding School, his support vanished when she accepted a black student and refused pressures to expel her.
 Judson, Canterbury's most famous and influential citizen, was the organizer of the pressures.
 "No other person in Connecticut was more fiercely opposed to Crandall's school for black women."

 He got the Connecticut legislature to pass a law, called a "Black Law", prohibiting the teaching of blacks not from Connecticut.
-She was arrested and spent a night in the county jail, a fact that was publicized.
+Crandall was arrested and spent a night in the county jail, a fact that was publicized.
 While he was only assistant prosecutor of Crandall's first trial, upon which the state's attorney for the county and the court's next choice, state Lieutenant Governor Ebenezer Stoddard, were suspiciously both "ill", since he was the only one of three prosecutors with knowledge of the case he called and questioned the witnesses, and gave the prosecution's closing argument.
 The jury was unable to reach a verdict.
 At her retrial he was no longer "assistant" prosecutor.
 She was found guilty, but upon appeal, the appeals court, apparently seeking a way to avoid taking a position, dismissed the case on a technicality.
 At this point opposition to Crandall's school became violent: an attempt to set the building on fire, an attack at night breaking all the windows.
 For her students' safety she closed the school, and left the state.
 Since 2014 she has been Connecticut's state heroine.

 While this was going on, Judson explained his position to one of Crandall's supporters, the Brooklyn, Connecticut, abolitionist minister Samuel J. May: